 TV consumption in Canada - additional information

-In 2015 it was measured that eight percent of the Canadian population watched TV exclusively online.
-That same year, studies conducted among Canadian consumers revealed that cord-cutting was significantly higher among Canadian Millennials, with more than half of this group indicating a lack of a regular TV service, such as cable, satellite or over-the-air subscription.
+In 2016 it was measured that ten percent of the Canadian population watched TV exclusively online.
+In 2015, studies conducted among Canadian consumers revealed that cord-cutting was significantly higher among Canadian Millennials, with more than half of this group indicating a lack of a regular TV service, such as cable, satellite or over-the-air subscription.
 In contrast, the same was true for only three percent of consumers aged 65 and older.

 The ability to watch time-shifted TV, as opposed to live viewing, has brought about services such as subscription video-on-demand.
-It is believed that by the end of 2015 there were 3.95 million people subscribing to Netflix in Canada.
+It is believed that in 2018 there were 13.3 million people subscribing to Netflix in Canada.
 The popularity and accessibility of programming on such platforms also introduced the notion of binge viewing, defined as watching at least three episodes of a TV show in one sitting.
 Among Canadians, such consumption patterns were again more common for Millennials: 78 percent of young consumers in the country between the ages of 18 and 26 were binge watching TV shows in the fall of 2015.